kubesphere/website/content/zh/docs/application-store/external-apps/deploy-gitlab.md

    {{< notice note >}}

-   - The `192.168.4.3` and `demo-project` refer to the NodeIP and project name respectively where GitLab is deployed.
+   - `192.168.4.3` and `demo-project` refer to the NodeIP and project name respectively where GitLab is deployed.
 Make sure you use your own NodeIP and project name.
    - You can use any IP address of the nodes in your Kubernetes cluster.

    {{</ notice >}}

 ### Step 5: Access GitLab

 1. Go to **Services** under **Application Workloads**, input `nginx-ingress-controller` in the search bar, and then press **Enter** on your keyboard to search the Service.
-You can see the Service and its type is set to `NodePort` by default and the port `32618` that you can use to access GitLab.
+You can see the Service is being exposed through port `32618`, which you can use to access GitLab.

    ![search-service](/images/docs/appstore/external-apps/deploy-gitlab/search-service.PNG)

    {{< notice note >}}

-   The port number shown on your console may be different from the port `32618` in this tutorial.
+   The port number shown on your console may be different.
 Make sure you use your own port number.

    {{</ notice >}}